With US flights to these European capitals set to soar, we take you off the beaten track in London, Paris and Rome.

 74 per cent of US citizens surveyed report they will travel this season - and international trips are on the rise as post-pandemic travel finally bounces fully back.

 “City breaks are most popular with travellers this fall, as familiar favourites in Europe and Mexico continue to shine,” according to Tripadvisor’s report.

 Paris, Rome and London were in the top four most popular destinations for Americans this autumn - in good company with Cancún in second spot.

 Three-quarters of US travellers plan to return to a destination they’ve visited before, says Tripadvisor, as repeat destinations give travellers a greater sense of security.
 But tourists are also keen to explore these destinations in more depth.

-There are so many layers of history and culture to all these cities, you could return time and time again and discover a new street, scent or scene.
-But if the top three capitals of England, Ireland and France are on your list, here are some steers to send you slightly off the beaten track.
+There are so many layers of history and culture in these cities, you could return time and time again and discover a new street, scent or scene.
+But if the European capitals of England, Italy and France are on your list, here are some steers to send you slightly off the beaten track.

 Illumination, dinosaurs and an underrated viewpoint in London

 We’re assuming you’ve covered the basics - gazed up at Big Ben, rotated around the London Eye and felt the shiver of history in the Tower of London.